Pumpkin Pie Cheesecake Bars with Gingersnap Crust

 This post may contain affiliate links.
 Please read my disclosure policy.

 - Use a food processor to make the gingersnap crumbs.
-If you don’t have a food processor, place the cookies in a heavy duty resealable plastic bag and use a rolling pin to crush the cookies.
+If you don’t have a food processor, place the cookies in a heavy-duty resealable plastic bag and use a rolling pin to crush the cookies.

 - When adding the pumpkin pie layer on top of the cheesecake layer, spoon the mixture on top slowly to keep the layers separated.
-(See in my photo below that I have some squares that are not completely even layers!
-OOPS!)

 This is no ordinary caramel sauce!